 The vibration levels generated by construction activities under Alternative F would be similar to those generated under Alternatives A through E (refer to Table 4.11-2).
 At a distance of 100 feet, the closest of the neighboring sensitive receptors to the Win-River Casino Site, the vibration amplitude of the most vibration-intensive piece of equipment that would be used during construction is approximately 0.046 PPV, or 75.9 VdB, which is below the thresholds for structural damage but above the threshold for the annoyance of people.
-The BMPs provided in Section 2.3.2 would reduce these impacts to less-thansignificant levels.
+The Tribe will implement construction BMPs provided in Section 2.3.2 The Tribe will implement construction to reduce these impacts to less-than-significant levels, including limiting construction to daytime hours to minimize sleep disturbance.